mikepjb/sail/README.md

   versions are released)
 - [ ] autoprefix css rules that require it.
 - [ ] purgecss style dead code elimination
+- [ ] describe/find a clean way of tacking this onto a project? e.g already
+  using sass?
 - [ ] cssnano, minification?
 - [ ] autocomplete (maybe not part of this lib, autocompleting css classes when writing hiccup is important though for this workflow.)